Real Estate in the UAE for capital protection and growth with a yield of ~8%

 Investing in UAE real estate: key numbers and facts

-In 2024, mortgages in the UAE are issued at 3.7-5% per annum, with a term of up to 25 years
+In 2026, mortgages in the UAE are being issued at annual interest rates ranging from 3.7% to 5%, with a term of up to 25 years

 Buying real estate in UAE for $205,000 gives benefits.
 It allows you to get a two-year residence visa.
 You can also get an UAE Golden Visa.
 It is available for $545,000+ purchase